-Be aware of the audience, medium and purpose of the content, and how they will affect the editing and production choices.
+Be aware of the audience's needs and how they will affect the editing and production choices.
 At every stage, look ahead to the final product.

-- A7.1 Consider the needs and accessibility requirements of the audience, optimizing language, presentation and readability. - A7.2 Know how to structure the material so that the audience can easily access the information they need (e.g., use clear and short headings, present information in chronological order, build on information previously learned), ensuring the organization of the information is clear to the intended audience (e.g., the information most relevant to the audience is easily accessible).
+A6.1 Consider the needs and accessibility requirements of the audience, optimizing language, presentation and readability.

-A7.3 If the audience for your document will find the content difficult to read or unfamiliar, apply plain language principles.
+- A6.2 Know how to structure the material so that the audience can easily access the information they need (e.g., use clear and short headings, present information in chronological order, build on information previously learned), ensuring the organization of the information is clear to the intended audience (e.g., the information most relevant to the audience is easily accessible). - A6.3 If the audience for your document will find the content difficult to read or unfamiliar, apply plain language principles.

-A8 Legal considerations
+A7 Legal considerations

-- A8.1 Understand the legal dimensions of editing and identify and either resolve or flag possible instances of legal issues (e.g., copyright infringement, plagiarism, defamation, obscenity, privacy violations).
-Know when to suggest seeking legal counsel. - A8.2 Know the basics of copyright legislation and how it affects all content producers.
-Look up specific provisions if necessary. - A8.3 Know when permission is required (e.g., to reproduce an image or copyrighted text) and when consent is required (e.g., to use a person's name or image). - A8.4 Know how to properly cite material.
+- A7.1 Understand the legal dimensions of editing, and identify and either resolve or flag possible legal issues (e.g., copyright infringement, plagiarism, defamation, obscenity, privacy violations).
+Know when to suggest seeking legal counsel. - A7.2 Know the basics of copyright legislation and how it affects all content producers.
+Look up specific provisions if necessary. - A7.3 Know when permission is required (e.g., to reproduce an image or copyrighted text) and when consent is required (e.g., to use a person's name or image). - A7.4 Know how to properly cite material.

-A9 Ethical responsibilities
+A8 Ethical responsibilities

-- A9.1 Edit to ensure the content is not misleading, false or otherwise lacking in integrity. - A9.2 Understand the ethical dimensions of editing (e.g., the need to address biased, noninclusive and offensive material, the need to respect confidentiality and privacy). - A9.3 Avoid conflicts of interest by not using your relationships with any of your professional associates to profit financially or professionally without explicit approval.
+- A8.1 Edit to ensure the content is not misleading, false or otherwise lacking in integrity. - A8.2 Understand the ethical dimensions of editing (e.g., the need to address biased, non-inclusive and offensive material; the need to respect confidentiality and privacy). - A8.3 Avoid conflicts of interest by not using your relationships with any of your professional associates to profit financially or professionally without explicit approval.

-A10 Conscious language
+A9 Conscious language

-- A10.1 Know the history and evolution of the language being used.
-The use of certain terms and phrases may be inadvertently harmful. - A10.2 Know who is excluded from the material because of factors such as age, sex, disability, race, ethnicity, religion, migration status, socioeconomic status, place of residence, sexual orientation, gender identity and gender expression.
+- A9.1 Know the history and evolution of the language being used.
+The use of certain terms and phrases may be inadvertently harmful. - A9.2 Know who is excluded from the material because of factors such as age, sex, disability, race, ethnicity, religion, migration status, socioeconomic status, place of residence, sexual orientation, gender identity and gender expression. - A9.3 Identify and either remove, amend, flag or document potentially biased, non-inclusive and offensive material (e.g., culturally stereotyped assumptions or content).

-A11 Accessibility
+A10 Accessibility

-- A11.1 Ensure the intended readers can understand the language in the document. - A11.2 Be aware of any government or industry accessibility requirements for the kind of document you are working on. - A11.3 Know how to check that the document the end user will see is accessible (note that knowing how to make it accessible is outside of your scope as an editor). - A11.4 Know the accessibility limitations of the software that is being used to prepare the document (e.g., the capability of built-in software to closed caption video presentations). - A11.5 Be familiar with accessibility-related resources, such as the latest Web Content Accessibility Guidelines (WCAG) for online content. - A11.6 Know how to use alt text, which makes multimedia and other nontextual elements more accessible to people who use screen readers or braille devices.
-Understand how to compose and edit alternative (or alt) text a short written description of visual elements like illustrations and tables that appears when a graphic fails to load.
+- A10.1 Ensure the intended readers can understand the language in the document. - A10.2 Be aware of any government or industry accessibility requirements for the kind of document you are working on. - A10.3 Know how to check that the document the audience will see is accessible (note that making it accessible is outside of your scope as an editor). - A10.4 Know the accessibility limitations of the software that is being used to prepare the document (e.g., the capability of built-in software to closed-caption video presentations). - A10.5 Be familiar with accessibility-related resources, such as the latest Web Content Accessibility Guidelines (WCAG) for online content. - A10.6 Understand how to compose and edit alt text a short written description of visual elements like illustrations and tables.
+As the task requires, rework the alt text to make multimedia and other non-textual elements more accessible to people who use screen readers or Braille devices.

-A12 Editing resources for spelling, usage, grammar and fact checking
+A11 Editing resources for spelling, usage, grammar and fact checking